 There are lots of reasons why you’d want to delete some or all of your tweets.
-You might want to make yourself look more professional to potential employers, or maybe you’re unsure about Twitter’s direction after the platform’s recent ownership change.
+You might want to make yourself look more professional to potential employers, or maybe you’re unsure about Twitter’s direction after all the changes it has endured over the last year or so.

 When you grant them the right permissions, these apps use Twitter’s application programming interface (API) as a back door to get into your account.
 But the API’s capabilities are limited, and since many apps use this gateway, tweet-deletion tools can only easily access your latest 3,200 posts and likes.
 Going beyond that is possible, but you’ll need a file stocked with your entire Twitter history.